Lectionary Bible Studies and Sermons

 The New Commandment.
 13:31-35

 The farewell discourse in John's gospel, 13:1-17:26, is a very powerful and intimate part of Jesus' teaching.
-Our particular passage for study comes from a section dealing with the disciples' questions, 13:31-14:31.
+Our particular passage for study comes from a section dealing with some questions from the disciples, 13:31-14:31.
 The particular subject of our passage is love.
-Jesus calls on his disciples to love one another, and he interprets this love within the frame of his going and coming - his death, resurrection, ascension, reign and return.
+Jesus calls on his disciples to love one another, and he interprets this love within the frame of his own love for his disciples.

 The passage